 So Awkward — Christina and Tarek El Moussa Reunite to Film ‘Flip or Flop’: See Pics

 The show must go on!
-Despite splitting up, Tarek and Christina El Moussa are keeping things professional while filming the new season their HGTV hit ‘Flip or Flop.’
-We’ve got the awkward pics of them keeping their distance during shooting.
+Despite splitting up, Tarek and Christina El Moussa are keeping things professional while filming the new season of their HGTV hit ‘Flip or Flop.’
+See the awkward pics of them keeping their distance during shooting.

 Whew!
 Despite a nasty divorce, Tarek, 36, and Christina El Moussa, 34, are keeping things civil for the cameras as they continue on with their hit HGTV series Flip or Flop.
 The former couple was seen shooting an episode for season seven of their home remodeling show on Sept, 28 in their native Orange County, CA. Christina looked especially stunning in a pair of skin-tight jeans, fringed stiletto heeled boots and the most glam makeup we’ve ever seen on her!
 If she’s trying to flaunt to her future ex-husband what he’s missing out on, the stunning blonde is sure getting her point across in a gorgeous way.